“Big Story for a Small Fish” – Tales From the Sand

 Potential forage fish beach

 Seasonality also plays a part in the forage fish’s search for suitable habitat.
 The sediment on these beaches in Comox Valley and throughout the Pacific Northwest has been observed to change based on the seasons, thus impacting the spawning habitat for SS and PSL.
 Surf smelt use fine gravel with a sand base for spawning between May and September, while Pacific sand lance prefer to spawn on sandy beaches between November and February.
-Pacific sand lance will also use beaches to bury during the winter months.
+Pacific sand lance will also use beaches to bury themselves during the winter months.
 Big winter storms erode small sediment in some areas and bring in larger sediments and debris in others.
 Since different forage fish use the beaches at different times, it is important to ensure the local beaches remain suitable habitat for both species year-round.

 In the last hundred years, we have seen some major changes in beach sediments because of anthropogenic influences such as urban development and climate change.
 Shoreline modification, such as hard armoring, for erosion control, or dyking, can transform beaches to have either more or less sediment, as well as different sediment sizes.
 Rising sea temperatures and storm intensification resulting from changing climates can also result in shifts in sediment size and suitability.

 The importance of forage fish to our marine food web and ecosystems throughout BC is well-known, but there is much still to learn about these small fish, such as their abundance, local habitats, and priorities for habitat restoration.
-Project Watershed has been researching forage fish for the past 3 years through the engagement of community organizations, citizen scientists, and scientific and academic partners like Georgie Harrison (NIC faculty member) and enthusiastic North Island College students.
+Project Watershed has been researching forage fish for the past three years through the engagement of community organizations, citizen scientists, and scientific and academic partners like Georgie Harrison (NIC faculty member) and enthusiastic North Island College students.
 These collaborations support mapping, field validation, and restoration.
 It is also a big part of the education and outreach work that helps support the spread of knowledge about the importance of beach habitats for Pacific sand lance and surf smelt, which in turn benefits habitat conservation for future generations.

 Citizen scientist volunteers have joined Project Watershed staff to collect a variety of data that help determine which beaches Pacific sand lance and surf smelt use for spawning.
 While many beaches in the Comox Valley have been found to support Pacific sand lance, we are still on the hunt for the elusive surf smelt.
-There are still gaps in the forage fish story including collecting local ecological knowledge (LEK). to fill in the LEK survey.
+There are still gaps in the forage fish story including collecting local ecological knowledge (LEK) to fill in the LEK survey.
 This survey provides information about what people might be observing happening on the beaches in the past and present or where Pacific sand lance and surf smelt may be present.

 This project has been made possible by generous support from BC Salmon Restoration and Innovation Fund (BCSRIF), North Island College (NIC), Pacific Salmon Foundation (PSF), and the K’òmoks First Nation, as well as community partners, government and local funders, community groups like Comox Valley Nature, Conservancy Hornby Island (CHI), Friends of Cortes Island Society (FOCI), community members on Quadra Island, and the Hakai Institute.